Ayehavgunne/Mythril/README.md

 This project is super early in development.

+Some examples of the code for Mythril can be seen in the [example.my file](https://github.com/Ayehavgunne/Mythril/blob/master/example.my).
+That is where I have been placing bits of test code as I work on various features.

 ## Goals:
 * Learn about compilers, LLVM, language design
 * Create a Python like syntax and mix in a whole lot of new language features and ideas